 TIP: Before creating a Site, it's best to make sure the Place iconis located at the spot within the Site you want vehicles to reach—perhaps a loading dock or a building entrance.
 This helps ensure the driver is routed to the correct location, especially within larger Sites.
 You can click and drag the Place icon to change its location, but only before creating the Site.

 4. Click anywhere on the map to begin drawing the Site polygon around the Place.
+The perimeter of the site polygon is the natural boundary of the site and contains all roads, lanes, buildings, gates, and other physical structures that belong to that site.
 You create the polygon by:

 - Clicking a spot on the boundary of the Site.
 This creates a circle or "polygon point" on the map.